-Pursuing a job transportation is not always the first thing people think of when deciding what career path they want to take.
-But we know that a career in transportation can be incredibly rewarding, lucrative, and exciting.
+Deciding you want a job in the transportation industry is not usually the first thing people think of when weighing their potential career paths.
+But a career in transportation can be rewarding and exciting.

 Here are our top eight reasons why you should consider a career as a professional truck driver: